PeppeL-G/course-material/src/courses/client-server-communication/time-plan.md

 ---

 # Time Plan
-The <span style="background-color: aqua; display: inline-block; padding: 0 8px; font-weight: bold;">Project Work</span> column indicates what you are expected to work on each day.
+The <span style="background-color: lime; display: inline-block; padding: 0 8px; font-weight: bold;">Laboratory Work</span> and <span style="background-color: aqua; display: inline-block; padding: 0 8px; font-weight: bold;">Project Work</span> column indicates what you are expected to work on each day.

 <TimePlan
 	:startDate='new Date(2019, 7, 26)'